culturesofknowledge/emplaces/models/notes/20190325-current-place-time-period.md

 2. For each place retrieved from GeoNames, auto-generate and reference an `em:Time_period` resource which reflects available information (or the actual time of retrieval).
 This has no obvious disadvantage except that it may result in a large number of auto-generated `em:Time_period` and `em:Time_span` values.

 3. Basically the same as 2, except that the generated `em:Time_period` values would be restricted to yearly granularity and named accordingly (like the `emp:Current_2018` example above.)
 The timespan value would be allocated a similar URI to facilitate merging.
 When loaded into a triple store, this would allow a hight degree of data sharing as the generated time period and time span values would be merged into a small number of distinct instances (one per year from which data is sourced).
+Use a specified URI pattern so that data can be merged on ingest.

 # Proposal